DLRSP/django-errors/docs/index.md

-Django-Errors is an app to wrap Django errors.
+It's an app to wrap Django errors.

 ---

 ## Requirements

-Django-Errors requires the following:
+These packages are required:

 * Python (3.6, 3.7, 3.8, 3.9, 3.10)
 * Django (2.2, 3.2)